-Calculus - G/T
+Business Calculus - G/T

-Grade 11, 12
+Grade 11, 12 1 credit

-Prerequisite: Precalculus or Precalculus G/T
+Prerequisite: Precalculus or Precalculus - G/T

-Calculus G/T is an applications-based calculus course.
+Business Calculus - G/T is an applications-based calculus course.
 Concepts of rate of change and differentiation of functions are applied to such topics as motion, optimization, and average cost.
 Concepts of accumulation of change and integration of functions are applied to such topics as present and future value and population growth.
 The content of this course is not intended to prepare students for the Advanced Placement exam.
 Graphing calculators are an integral part of this course.

-Calculus AB - AP G/T
+Calculus AB - AP

-Prerequisite: Precalculus or Precalculus G/T
+Prerequisite: Precalculus or Precalculus - G/T

 This course is fundamental to the study of all advanced mathematics, science, and engineering.
 The content includes the study of limits, derivatives, algebraic and transcendental functions, differentials, indefinite integrals, applications of derivatives and definite integrals, and methods of integration.
 The course content prepares students to meet the rigor and the calculator requirements of the Advanced Placement examination, AB Level.
+It is recommended that students in this course take the AP Exam when it is offered in May.

-Calculus C/Multivariate Calculus - AP G/T

-[AP Calculus BC]
+Calculus C/Multivariate Calculus - AP [AP Calculus BC]

-Prerequisite: Calculus AB - AP G/T
+Prerequisite: Calculus AB - AP

 Calculus C/Multivariate Calculus continues concepts studied in Calculus AB.
 Topics include hyperbolic functions, sequences and series, parametric and vector-value functions, partial derivatives, improper integrals, directional directives, multiple integration, and applications.
 Optional topics include Green's Theorem, Stokes' Theorem, and the Divergence Theorem.
 This course is designed to meet the rigor and calculator requirements of the Advanced Placement examination, BC Level.
+It is recommended that students in this course take the AP Exam when it is offered in May.

-Differential Equations - G/T Grades 11, 12
+Differential Equations - G/T

-Prerequisite: Calculus C/Multivariate Calculus - AP G/T
+Prerequisite: Calculus C/Multivariate Calculus - AP